yiruyang2025/yiruyang2025.github.io/_projects/5_project.md

 ## Pending

-- The model will focus on `optimizing specific neural circuits` (such as the hippocampus region)
+- The model will focus on `📍 optimizing specific neural circuits` (such as the hippocampus region)

 -